OscarKrijgsman/CopywriteR_dogs_cats/README.md

 ## Changes specific for this version
-This version of CopywriteR incorporates the reference files for Canine (canFam3) and Feline (felCat9) and has been adjusted to handle the chromosome names as used for Feline (A1, A2, A3, B1, etc).
+This version of CopywriteR incorporates the blacklisting, GC and mappability files specific for Canine (canFam3)and Feline (felCat9).
+Furthermore, the code has been adjusted to handle the chromosome names as used for Feline (A1, A2, A3, B1, etc).

  This version of CopywriteR does NOT support the analysis of human and mouse samples.
+ For running human and mouse analysis please check out the original version of [CopywriteR](https://github.com/PeeperLab/CopywriteR) and via Bioconductor.org.

 ## Manuscript
 The manuscript in which this version of CopywriteR was used is currently under review.